Licheng-Guo/tapa/docs/tutorial/autobridge.rst

 .. code-block:: shell
   :emphasize-lines: 8

+  tapa --work-dir vadd.$platform.hw.xo.tapa \
+       compile -f vadd.cpp --top VecAdd \
-  tapac -o vadd.$platform.hw.xo vadd.cpp \
+               -o vadd.$platform.hw.xo \
                --platform $platform \
-    --top VecAdd \
-    --work-dir vadd.$platform.hw.xo.tapa \
-    --enable-floorplan \
+               --floorplan \
                --floorplan-output constraint.tcl \
-    --connectivity connectivity.ini \
+               --connectivity connectivity.ini
                --enable-synth-util

 .. note::

   Tasks are synthesized in parallel for the post-synthesis area report.
 Still, this step could takes a while as RTL synthesis is much slower than C synthesis.
-By default, tapac will invoke 8 parallel Vivado processes to synthesize each task.
+By default, ``tapa`` will invoke 8 parallel Vivado processes to synthesize each task.
 You could allow more processes through the ``--max-parallel-synth-jobs`` option, though you should be careful to not run out of memory.

 If an external memory port is only read from or only write to, you should mark it through the ``--read-only-args`` and ``--write-only-args`` options.
 They will help improve the floorplan quality.
 Those options accept regular expressions representing multiple ports.
 In the example, ports whose names match the pattern ``hbm_[0-3]`` will be marked as read-only, while ports ``my_out_port`` and ``another_out_port`` will be marked as write-only.